 A scheme allowing Japanese people to "donate" part of their taxes to a rural area in return for a gift is very popular - but its outcomes are questionable.

-Welcome to the December 2019 installment of “Sino-Japanese Review,” a monthly column that provides a running commentary on the evolution of...
+Welcome to installment XIV (March 2020) of Sino-Japanese Review, a monthly column on major developments in relations between China and Japan that provides a running commentary on the evolution of...